ackama/rails-template/README.md

 It's composed of 10 optional modules.

 The relevant config files are found in `rails-template/variants/devise`.
-`variants/devise/template.rb` contains comments on Ackama’s custom setup choices.
+`variants/devise/template.rb` contains comments on Ackama's custom setup choices.

 Noteabley, these files generate a User model with devise `:validatable` and `:lockable`, and add Ackama preferences in the `devise.rb` initialiser file